Malay race: Philippines

 In the Philippines, many Filipinos consider the term "Malay" to refer to the indigenous population of the country as well as the indigenous populations of neighboring Indonesia, Malaysia, Singapore, and Brunei.
-This misconception is due in part to American anthropologist H. Otley Beyer, who had proposed that Filipinos were actually Malays who migrated north from what are now Malaysia and Indonesia.
+This misconception is due in part to American anthropologist H. Otley Beyer, who had proposed that Filipinos were actually Malays who migrated north from what are now Indonesia and Malaysia.
 This idea was in turn propagated by Filipino historians and is still taught in many schools.
 However, the prevalent consensus among contemporary anthropologists, archaeologists, and linguists actually proposes the reverse; namely that ancestors of the Austronesian peoples of the Sunda Islands, Madagascar, and Oceania had originally migrated south from the Philippines during the prehistoric period from an origin in Taiwan.

 Although Beyer's theory is now completely rejected by modern anthropologists, the misconception remains and most Filipinos still conflate Malay with Austronesian identity, almost always equating the two.
 Common usage of term "Malay" does not just refer to the ethnic Malays of other Southeast Asian countries.
 The academic term "Austronesian" remains unfamiliar to most Filipinos.

 Singapore

 United States

 In the United States, the racial classification "Malay race" was introduced in the early twentieth century into the anti-miscegenation laws of a number of western US states.
 Anti-miscegenation laws were state laws that prohibited marriage between European Americans and African Americans and in some states also other non-whites.
-After an influx of Filipino immigrants, these existing laws were amended in a number of western states to prohibit marriage between Caucasians and Filipinos, who were designated as members of the Malay race, and a number of Southern states committed to racial segregation followed suit.
+After an influx of predominantly male Filipino immigrants, these existing laws were amended in a number of western states to prohibit marriage between Caucasians and Filipinos, who were designated as members of the Malay race, and a number of Southern states committed to racial segregation followed suit.
 Eventually, nine states (Arizona, California, Georgia, Maryland, Nevada, South Dakota, Utah, Virginia, and Wyoming) explicitly prohibited marriage between Caucasians and Filipinos.
 In California, there was some confusion over whether pre-existing state laws prohibiting marriage between whites and "Mongolians" also prohibited marriage between whites and Filipinos.
-A 1933 Supreme Court of California case Roldan v.
+The 1933 Supreme Court of California case Roldan v.
 Los Angeles County concluded that such marriages were legal as Filipinos were members of the "Malay race" and were not enumerated in the list of races for whom marriage with whites was illegal.
 The California legislature soon after amended the laws to extend the prohibition against interracial marriage to whites and Filipinos.

 Many anti-miscegenation laws were gradually repealed after the Second World War, starting with California in 1948.
 In 1967, all remaining bans against interracial marriage were judged to be unconstitutional by the United States Supreme Court in Loving v.
-Virginia and therefore repealed.
+Virginia.